SimonRichoux/ctf-writeups/FCSC2024/Crypto/Salade-de-fruits/README.md

 However, nothing except having the correct flag really tells us that the integer $z$ we found is indeed the *smallest* possible solution.
 How can that be formally proved?

-My empiric explanation was that the $`x`$-coordinate of $`[n]G`$ have increasing numerators and denominators with $`n`$.
+My empiric explanation was that the $`x`$-coordinate of $`[n]G`$ has increasing numerators and denominators with $`n`$.
 This is simply because adding and doubling points on the elliptic curve will add and multiply fractions resulting in, as a *rule of thumb*, larger fractions.
 Therefore, our script is working because the first found positive solution on the elliptic curve has the smallest numerators and denominators so is indeed giving the smallest possible solution.
 But that's not a formal proof.

 There is actually some interesting math behind this intuition, one can define the *height* of a fraction $p/q$ as